scottwon/FaceDetectionClassificationAndReplay/README.md

 # Facial Detection, Classification and Replay
-This is the course project for 'Programming Practices'.
+This is the course project for 'Programming Practices' and my final score for the course is 100.

 This work has been included by a MOOC project of my university: https://www.icourse163.org/course/BUPT-1003561002.
 The case 20 in lesson 10, unit 4 demonstrates some features of my work.